SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/10-EvaluatorBlock.md

 		do: [ :arg :value | self tempAt: arg name put: value ].
 ```

 The resulting code is nicer and simpler.
-This is a clear identication that the refactoring was a good move.
+This is a clear indication that the refactoring was a good move.

 ### Capturing the Defining Context

+Stef Here

-As we stated before, a closure is not just a function, it is a function that captures the context (set of variables that can be accessible) of its definition.
+As we stated before, a closure is not just a function, it is a function that captures the context (set of variables that it can access) at the time of its definition.
 Block closures capture their _defining_ context or enclosing context, i.e., the context in which they are created.
 Blocks are able to read and write their own temporary variables, but also all the variables accessible to its enclosing context such as a temporary variable accessible during the block definition.

-In this section we evolve our closure execution infrastructure to support closure temporaries and to provide access to the enclosing environment.
+In this section, we evolve our closure execution infrastructure to support closure temporaries and to provide access to the enclosing environment.

-The defining execution context gives the closure access to that context's receiver, arguments and temporaries.
+The defining execution context gives the closure access to that context's receiver, arguments, and temporaries.

-Moreover, it is a fairly common mistake to think that the captured context is the caller context, and not the defining context.
+Pay attention, it is a common mistake to think that the captured context is the caller context, and not the defining context.
-This is the case, in the example above, where the context where the block closure is defined is both the defined and the caller.
+In the example above the distinction is not done because the definition context was the caller one.
 However, as soon as we work on more complex scenarios, where blocks are sent as arguments of methods, or stored in temporary variables, this does not hold anymore.

+### self Capture

 A first scenario to check that our block properly captures the defining context is to evaluate `self` inside a block.
 In our current design, the receiver specified in the block's frame is the block itself.